chahnel/kroehne.github.io/4_Cookbook.md

 ![](images/media/image341.jpeg)

-You can define the rotation degree of the imagetexfield (values from -180° to 180°).
-As long as you have a horizontal or vertical ImageTextField (e.g.. -180°, -90°, 0°, 90°, 180°), you can change its size by click and drag of the rectangle.
-If it is rotated apart from that, you have to change its size by going into the properties and edit the values for “editheight” and/or “editwidth”.
-To put the changes into effect you will have to open the Rich Text Editor afterwards and click on “save changes”.
+You can define the rotation degree of the imagetexfield (values from -180? to 180?).
+As long as you have a horizontal or vertical ImageTextField (e.g.. -180?, -90?, 0?, 90?, 180?), you can change its size by click and drag of the rectangle.
+If it is rotated apart from that, you have to change its size by going into the properties and edit the values for ?editheight? and/or ?editwidth?.
+To put the changes into effect you will have to open the Rich Text Editor afterwards and click on ?save changes?.

 ![](images/media/image342.jpeg)